Part of the Morrowind Writing Competition organized by the Morrowind Writers’ Guild (Discord Link: https://discord.gg/ZfmEHtxWjE)

 Scroll to the bottom for the context of this story.

 Fara laid the sickle across her knee, wiping the soot from her brow.
-Around her, other farmers toiled silently, shoulders hunched as if the sun itself leaned upon them.
-Somewhere in the distance, a netch moaned—a low, mournful sound that always seemed too much like weeping.
+Around her, other farmers toiled silently, shoulders hunched.
+Somewhere in the distance, a netch moaned a low, mournful sound that seemed too much like weeping.

-“It grows poorer every season,” Drel mused, his shadow long and dim under the evening glow.
-He was a broad-shouldered man with a face weathered and scarred beyond his age.
+“It grows poorer every season,” Drel mused.
+He was a broad-shouldered man with a face weathered beyond his age.
 He snapped a saltrice stalk in half and showed its withered core.
 “Blight, even this far.”

-Fara frowned, taking in her surroundings.
+Fara frowned.
 Something felt off today, a tension she could not place.
-Then she heard it.
-The sound froze her—first a low, rhythmic groan, then the unmistakable crunch of packed ash under footfalls.
-She paused mid-swing, saltrice stalks dangling from her fingers, and squinted toward the horizon.
-Figures were there, moving where the red sky met the land.
-The others were still bent over their work, knives scraping against blighted stalks, the only sound until she spoke.
+Then she heard it, a rhythmic groan followed by the unmistakable crunch of packed ash under footfalls.
+She paused swinging, saltrice stalks dangling from her fingers, and squinted toward the horizon.
+A procession of figures moved where the red sky met the land.
+The other workers were still bent over the field, their knives scraping against blighted stalks.
+It was the only sound until she spoke.

 Heads snapped up.
 Drel’s face twisted into a scowl.
 “Pilgrims?”
-Drel’s voice was low and grim.
+Drel’s voice carried a nervous edge.

 “Take Valen and Fathis,” she said.
 “Safeguard the pastures.
 The rest of us will start moving the harvest.”